FedCampus/dyn_flower_android_drf/client/README.md

 Push the first button and load the dataset.
 This may take a minute.

 Push the last button and start the training.

+## Note on other code

+This directory also contains the Android library code used to implement `app` and a benchmark app.